saturneric/GpgFrontend-Manual/src/content/docs/advanced/app-data-storage.md

 At the **Maximum** Secure Level, the program's key is replaced every week.
-Old files stay readable because each one records which key it was written with, so GpgFrontend can still open them and move them across to the new key.
+Old files stay readable because each one records which key it was written with, so GpgFrontend can still open them and re-encrypt them with the new key.

 You never see this happen.